 - Ashley is 24 with an insurance policy of $11,000 in medical benefits.
 Is she legally required to wear a helmet?
 No. Ashley qualifies for the exception.

 If someone else’s injuries cause a motorcycle accident, you might be able to sue for compensation.
 However, any motorcycle accident attorney will agree that if the crash involved you not wearing a helmet the case might not be that strong.
 You may even end up getting less financial compensation than you would have had you worn a helmet.

 Helmet laws exist for our safety.
-If you or a loved one is involved in a motorcycle accident, Payer Law Group has the right motorcycle accident attorney in Orlando for you.
+If you or a loved one is involved in a motorcycle accident, Payer Law has the right motorcycle accident attorney in Orlando for you.
 Get free consultation by filling out our online contact form.